nlkinlock/Rminicourse/index.md

 1. Look up the `rnorm()` function in help screen.
 Locate the three arguments we used.

-2. Draw 100 random numbers from a normal distribution with a mean of 3 and an sd of 2, assign it to an object `a`.
+2. Draw 100 random numbers from a normal distribution with a mean of 3 and a std. dev. of 2, assign it to an object `a`.

 3. Find the mean of your sample.
-How close was it to the true mean?
+How close was it to the true mean (that you set in `rnorm()`?

 4. What is the 13th element in your vector `a`?